Web-Feet/coasterdocs/blocks.md

 ###Link blocks

-Link blocks are primarily used to store URLs.
+Link blocks are primarily used to store URLs, this is useful for managing social media links and "read more" buttons.

 ##Gallery